antaresproject/docs/docs/services/twig.md

 ##Definition

-Twig is a system of templates that support application's presentation layer design.
+Twig is a system of templates that support designing the presentation layer of applications.
 It is characterized by reliability, simplicity, and complex configuration.
 More information can be found on the [website](http://twig.sensiolabs.org/documentation).

 ##Configuration